-Changes introduced under the Protecting Your Super Package (PYSP) mean that insurance cover must be cancelled on 1 July 2019 for any 'inactive' PSSap accounts.
+In most cases, insurance cover must be cancelled on 1 July 2019 for any accounts that are deemed to be ‘inactive’—i.e. if no contributions have been made to the account for 16 continuous months.
 If your account is at risk of becoming ‘inactive’ we will contact you to let you know.

 The ‘Protecting Your Superannuation’ changes were initially announced by Government as part of the 2018 budget, and we have been working through how and when we could implement these changes since this announcement—regardless of whether or not they ended up being passed by Parliament.

 Now that the changes have been passed by Parliament, we are working hard to implement them as quickly as possible and minimise any negative impact to our customers.